Average Business Loan Rates in 2024

 Traditional bank loans

-Banks tend to have strict eligibility requirements.
-They tend to require good business and personal credit, two years in business, a business plan, financial statements, cash flow projections and collateral.
-Because of these high underwriting standards, traditional bank loans tend to have the lowest interest rate ranges and most attractive terms.
+Banks tend to have strict eligibility requirements for small business financing, typically requiring good personal and business credit scores, at least two years of business history, a solid business plan, financial statements, cash flow projections and collateral.
+Because of these high underwriting standards, traditional bank and SBA loan rates tend to be more competitive with flexible repayment terms.

 Online loans

 Online loans come from lenders without brick-and-mortar locations.
-These alternative loans are often available to borrowers with less-than-perfect credit, making them generally more accessible than traditional bank loans.
+These alternative loans are often available to borrowers with less-than-perfect credit, making them generally more accessible than traditional term loans.

-However, these flexible qualifications often mean you’ll receive higher interest rates and less flexible terms with an online lender than with a traditional bank.
+However, these flexible qualifications often mean you’ll pay higher interest rates and get less attractive terms with an online lender than a traditional bank.

 Merchant cash advances

-A merchant cash advance allows a business to borrow a lump sum against its future credit and debit card sales.
-Instead of repaying in monthly installments, the lender partners takes a preset percent of your business’s credit card or debit card sales each day or week.
-This continues until the advance is paid off.
+A merchant cash advance (MCA) allows a business to borrow a lump sum against future credit and debit card sales.
+Rather than repaying the advance in monthly installments, the lender partners with your company’s credit card processor and withdraws a predetermined percentage of your sales each day or week until the loan is paid in full.

 Merchant cash advances charge a factor rate rather than an interest rate.
 The lender multiplies the advance amount by the factor rate to determine how much interest is due.